d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-gluon.md

 # Concise Implementation of Multi-GPU Computation

 In Gluon, we can conveniently use data parallelism to perform multi-GPU computation.
-For example, we do not need to implement the helper function to synchronize data among multiple GPUs, as described in the[“Multi-GPU Computation”](multiple-gpus.md) section, ourselves.
+For example, we do not need to implement the helper function to synchronize data among multiple GPUs, as described in :numref:`chapter_multi_gpu`, ourselves.

 First, import the required packages or modules for the experiment in this section.
 Running the programs in this section requires at least two GPUs.